Gail Halvorsen: Personal life and death

 Halvorsen's work with Operation "Little Vittles" not only won him international acclaim, but "drew him two proposals" according to one U.S. newspaper.
 He turned both of them down, hoping that the girl he left home in Garland, Utah, would still have feelings for him.
 Halvorsen had met Alta Jolley in 1942 at Utah State Agricultural College.
 After Halvorsen left for Germany, the couple carried on their courtship via mail.
 Gail Halvorsen and Alta Jolley were married in Las Vegas, Nevada, on April 16, 1949.
 The Halvorsens had five children, all of whom were raised in various parts of the United States and Germany as Halvorsen fulfilled his military assignments.
 After Halvorsen's retirement in 1974, the couple moved to Provo, Utah.
 From 1976 until 1986 Halvorsen served as the Assistant Dean of Student Life at BYU.
 Alta and Halvorsen were both active in the Church of Jesus Christ of Latter-day Saints (LDS Church).
 They served as LDS Church missionaries from 1986 to 1987 in London, England, and again from 1995 to 1997 in St. Petersburg, Russia.
 Alta died on January 25, 1999, at which time the couple had 24 grandchildren.
 Five years later, Halvorsen married again, this time to his high school sweetheart, Lorraine Pace.
 The couple resided in Spanish Fork, Utah, on their farm, and spent winters in Arizona.
 In January 2021, it was reported that he had recovered from COVID-19, which he had contracted about one month before.

 Halvorsen died from respiratory failure in Provo on February 16, 2022, at the age of 101.
-After funeral services conducted for him with full military honors, which included a flyover by a KC-135R of the Utah Air National Guard's 151st Air Refueling Wing and a 21-gun salute by honor guard members from the Air Force ROTC units from BYU and Utah Valley University, he was buried at the Provo City Cemetery.
+After funeral services conducted for him with full military honors, which included a flyover by a KC-135R of the Utah Air National Guard's 151st Air Refueling Wing and a firing party by honor guard members from the Air Force ROTC units from BYU and Utah Valley University, he was buried at the Provo City Cemetery.

 Legacy

 Halvorsen's work with Operation "Little Vittles" had a profound impact on lives both in the United States and throughout the world.
 After his official retirement in 1974, Halvorsen continued to serve the local, national, and international community in a variety of ways.

 After Halvorsen's death in 2022, Berlin mayor Franziska Giffey stated, "Halvorsen's deeply human act has never been forgotten."

+In 2016, Gail Halvorsen, alongside his daughter Denise Halvorsen Williams and friend James Stewart, established the Gail S. Halvorsen Aviation Education Foundation, later renamed The Candy Bomber Foundation.
+Registered as a 501(c)(3) nonprofit in Utah, the foundation aims to promote aviation and STEM education among young people.

+In June 2022, Senator Mike Lee proposed legislation to rename the Provo Vet Center in Halvorsen's honor.
+The facility was rededicated in his honor on November 21, 2022.